Travis Ishikawa: 2015

-Second stint with the Pirates
+Second stint with the Pirates (2015)

 Ishikawa was claimed off waivers by the Pirates on July 5, 2015.
 In 38 games with the Pirates, Ishikawa hit .224 with one home run and 8 RBI.

-2016
+Chicago White Sox (2016)

 In January 2016, Ishikawa was reportedly close to signing a minor-league contract with the Seattle Mariners, but the deal fell through.
 He signed a minor-league contract with the Chicago White Sox on February 9.
 He opened the 2016 season with the Triple-A Charlotte Knights.
+In 40 games for the Triple–A Charlotte Knights, he batted .201/.278/.344 with six home runs and 18 RBI.
+Ishikawa was released by the White Sox organization on May 24.

+Third stint with the Giants (2016)

-He was released on May 24, 2016.
-On June 8th, Ishikawa signed a minor league deal to return to the San Francisco Giants organization, but was granted free agency in November.
+On June 8, 2016, Ishikawa signed a minor league contract to return to the San Francisco Giants organization.
+He played in 76 games for the Triple–A Sacramento River Cats, slashing .258/.344/.440 with 12 home runs and 55 RBI.
+Ishikawa elected free agency following the season on November 7.

 Post-playing career

 On March 16, 2018, Ishikawa rejoined the Giants organization as a hitting coach for the Arizona League Giants "Orange" team, one of their two Arizona League teams.

-Travis is currently a coach for the low-A West affiliate of the Giants, the San Jose Giants, in San Jose, CA.
+On February 14, 2024, Ishikawa was announced as hitting coach for the Single–A San Jose Giants.